Best Travel Cards: Complete Guide

 - What is the best travel card for international use?

-- How do I avoid foreign transaction fees?
+- How do I avoid international fees?

 - Immediately contact your card issuer to report the loss and freeze the card.
 Most providers offer 24/7 support and can issue emergency replacement cards while travelling.